Emma O'Driscoll

-Emma Louise O'Driscoll (born 23 March 1982 in Limerick, Ireland) is a former Irish pop star, turned children's television presenter and reality television personality.
+Emma Louise O'Driscoll (born 23 March 1982) is a former Irish pop star, turned children's television presenter and reality television personality.

 O'Driscoll rose to fame in the 2001–2002 RTÉ One television series Popstars, in which she was selected as a member of the band Six.
 After the band's swift demise, O'Driscoll replaced Mary Kingston as presenter of the morning show, The Disney Club.
 Among other countless television appearances since then, she finished runner-up in the RTÉ reality television shows, Charity 252.
 She has also appeared on a stamp.

 Early life

 O'Driscoll was born in Limerick and raised there alongside her two sisters, Julie and Georgina and her brother, Stephen.
 She developed an early interest in song and dance.
 She has received a Blue Peter Badge and has won hip hop and freestyling championship titles in Ireland and Europe.
 Whilst attending the Presentation Secondary School in Sexton Street, Limerick, she began her initial move to enter Popstars.
 She spent her spare time in the Dominican Choir and the Bunratty Castle Singers, learning her dance skills at Shape Dancing School and as a member of the Limerick dance troupe, High Voltage.
 She initially wished to be a primary school teacher before she discovered she had been chosen as a member of Six.
 Her interest in teaching led to her working as a Special Needs Assistant in Our Lady Queen of Peace National School.